 – Tablespoons are approximately 8.5” in length; they were originally used for soups and stews but today they are commonly used for serving.
 Dessert Spoons have an oval bowl and are typically 7”, intended for desserts but they get used for just about everything.
 Teaspoons vary from 5 to 6” and as the name suggests they are for tea although they are also suitable for delicate desserts.

-A complete service should have a Table (Dinner) Knife and a Dessert Knife, although English sets did occasionally include butter knives as well.
+A complete place setting should have a Table (Dinner) Knife and a Dessert Knife, although English sets did occasionally include butter knives as well.

-– Unlike American flatware sets antique English flatware sets came with a relatively small variety of serving utensils.
+– Unlike North American flatware sets, antique English silverware sets came with a relatively small variety of serving utensils.
 The most common are the soup ladle, gravy ladle, stuffing or basting spoon (approximately 12”), butter knife, salt spoon.
 Extensive sets may have had some of the less common pieces as well such as fish slices, asparagus tongs, ice cream spades, grape shears, etc.